tuProlog/2p-kt/README.md

 * a module for in-memory indexing and storing logic theories, as well as other sorts of collections of logic clauses, namely `theory`,

-* a module providing ISO Prolog resolution of logic queries, namely `solve`, coming with two implementations (i.e. `solve-classic` and `solve-streams`),
+* a module providing generic API for resolution of logic queries, namely `solve`, coming with several implementations (e.g. `solve-classic` and `solve-streams`, targetting Prolog ISO Standard compliant resolution),

+* a module providing generic API for the probabilistic resolution of logic queries via _probabilistic logic programming_ (PLP), namely `solve-plp`, coming with an implementation targetting [ProbLog](https://dtai.cs.kuleuven.be/problog/) (`solve-problog`)
+  - leveraging on module `:bdd`, which provides a multi-platform implementation of [binary decision diagrams](https://en.wikipedia.org/wiki/Binary_decision_diagram) (BDD)

 * a number of modules (i.e., the many `dsl-*` modules) supporting a Prolog-like, Domain Specific Language (DSL) aimed at bridging the logic programming with the Kotlin object-oriented \& functional environment,
+  - further details are provided in [this paper](http://ceur-ws.org/Vol-2706/paper14.pdf)

 * two parsing modules: one aimed at parsing terms, namely `parser-core`, and the other aimed at parsing theories, namely `parser-theory`,